rciminera/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/rciminera/MechaCar_Statistical_Analysis/blob/main/Screen_Shots/ttest.png" width = "800" >

+#### Suspension Coil Statistical Summary

 In summary, the sample and Lot 3 showed no statistical difference between their means and the population mean thus proving the null hypothesis.
 However, Lots 1 and 2 showed a significant statistical differences with p values well below .05, thus supporting the alternative hypothesis.

+What is of concern is that while lot 3 was the only lot that met the null hypothesis, it also was the lot that had a variance that was out of spec.

+In order to maintain the quality of the mecha car according to specifications.
+The supplier of these coils should be put on notice to fix the quality issue and AutoRUs should institute incoming inspection on incoming suspension coils until supplier can prove that their process is producing consistently to specification.

-### 4. Study Design: MechaCar vs Competition.
+### 4. Study Design: MechaCar vs Competition
-Short description of a statistical study that can quantify how the MechaCar performs against the competition.

-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In order to understand how MechaCar performs against the competition a statistical study could be conducted with critical metrics that would be of interest to a consumer.
+A few examples of these metrics are: cost, fuel efficiency, horse power, maintenance cost, or safety rating.

-In your description, address the following questions:
--  What metric or metrics are you going to test?
-- What is the null hypothesis or alternative hypothesis?
-- What statistical test would you use to test the hypothesis?
-And why?
-- What data is needed to run the statistical test?

-he statistical study design has the following:
-A metric to be tested is mentioned
-A null hypothesis or an alternative hypothesis is described A statistical test is described to test the hypothesis The data for the statistical test is described
+For this study, the recommended variable of interest is mpg as a measure of mpg.

+The Null Hypothesis is that the mpg for the competition is the same as that of the MechaCar.

+The Alternative Hypothesis is that the mpg for the competition is significantly different than Mechacar.

+In this study mpg be tested for each competitor with sample sizes of 50 for each.
+Each car would be driven the same number of miles under the same highway and city driving conditions and fuel consumption would be careful,y measured directly from the fuel tanks before and after each test to avoid bias introduced by fuel gauges.

+To compare the statistical difference between the distribution means of mpg from each of these samples, the ANOVA test methodology will be used.

+An additional study is recommended to test the independent factors that might impact mpg.

+In this study 6 variables would be tested for each competitor with sample sizes of 50 for each.
+Each car would be driven the same number of miles under the same highway and city driving conditions and fuel consumption would be careful,y measured directly from the fuel tanks before and after each test to avoid bias introduced by fuel gauges.

+These variables would include vehicle length, weight, ground clearance, spolier angle, AWD, and mpg.
+Measurements would be taken for each of these across 50 samples.

+The null hypothesis is that none of these variables has significance on mpg whereas the alternative hypothesis is that one or more of these variables does have significance.

+A sample of 50 cars currently in production will be taken from each competitor with measurments taken for each of the variables.

+ A multiple linear regression test will be conducted for the entire population of cars in the study.
+We already know that ehicle_weight, spoiler_angle and AWD were of signifcance in predicting mpg for the MechaCar.